Computations of volumes in five candidates elections: Computational report

 \item The following rule of thumb can be used to estimate the computation time for a smaller number of threads: if one reduces the number of parallel threads from $32$ to $8$, then one should expect the computation time to go up by a factor of $3$.
-A further reduction to $1$ thread increases it by another factor of $7$. \end{enumerate}
+A further reduction to $1$ thread increases it by another factor of $7$.

+\item From the selected examples, only \ttt{strictBorda} is computable with the algorithms previously implemented in Normaliz.
+For this example, the data in Table \ref{calculation_times} may be compared with the data in \cite[Table 2]{Desc} which was recorded on the same system.

+\item The data in Table \ref{calculation_times} shows why computations with more than $128$ inequalities are currently not reachable on the hardware at our disposal.
+Each additional inequality added leads to a significant jump in the required RAM memory and there exists a $1$ TB limit on our system. \end{enumerate}

 Stage (4) of the last two polytopes was computed on a high performance cluster (HPC) because the computation time would become extremely long on the R640, despite of the high degree of internal parallelization.
 The time for \texttt{CondEffPlurRunoff} would still be acceptable, but \texttt{CondEffPlur} would take several weeks.
 Instead doing step (4) directly, the result of steps (1)--(3) is written to a series of compressed files on the hard disk.
-Each of these files contains a certain number of simplices $\delta$ of the basic triangulation, together with the facets of the hollow triangulation coming from $\delta$.
-The size can be chosen by the user, for example $10^6$ simplices.
+Each of these files contains a certain number of simplices and this number can be chosen by the user, for example $10^6$ simplices.
 For \texttt{CondEffPlur} we need $12277$ seconds for writing the input files of the distributed computation, and \texttt{CondEffPlurRunoff} needs 528 seconds.

 The compressed files are then collected and transferred to the HPC.
-An additional tool, called \texttt{chunk}, reads and evaluates them.
 The Osnabr\"uck HPC has 51 nodes, each equipped with 1 TB of RAM and $2$ AMD Epyc 7742 so that $128$ threads can be run on each node.
 In our setup each node ran 16 instances of \texttt{chunk} simultaneously and every instance used $8$ threads of OpenMP parallelization.
 Consequently 816 input files could be processed simultaneously.
 For a \ttt{CondEffPlur} input file of $10^6$ simplices one needs about $165$ MB of RAM and $3$ hours of computation time.
 Therefore the volume of \texttt{CondEffPlur} could be computed in $\approx 9$ hours.

 Even on a less powerful system it can be advisable to choose this type of approach since one loses only a small amount of data when a system crash should happen and the amount of memory used remains low.
 Also ``small'' computations can profit from fixed precision.
 For example, step (4) of \texttt{Condorcet} takes $13.9$ seconds with fixed precision, but $52.5$ seconds with full precision.